JKybett/gsDiscordWebhooks/Documentation.md

    * `[messageID=false]` — `string|boolean` — The ID of an existing webhook message to edit instead of sending a new message.
 False to send a new message.
 NOTE: This requires that the patcherLink variable has been set.
    * `[thread_id=false]` — `string|boolean` — The ID of an existing thread to send the webhook message to instead of sending it to the main channel.
 False to send in the main channel.
  * **Returns:** `Webhook` — This Webhook object, for easy chaining.

+### `lastSentMessageID()`

+Gets the Message ID of the last message sent by this Webhook.

+ * **Returns:** `string|null` — The ID of the last message sent by this Webhook, if the Webhook was constructed with getFullResponses set to true and the Webhook has sent a message.
+Returns null otherwise.

 ## `class Embed`